firehol/blocklist-ipsets/README.md

 [Spamhaus.org](http://www.spamhaus.org) EDROP (extended matches that should be used with DROP) - **excellent list**

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.spamhaus.org/drop/edrop.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Fri May 22 19:52:08 UTC 2015.

 The ipset `spamhaus_edrop` has **55** entries, **421120** unique IPs.